redwankarimsony/fruits-360-kaggle/README.md

 # fruits-360-kaggle dataset practice
-Download the original dataset from the [kaggle-page](https://www.kaggle.com/moltean/fruits) or the [github repo] (https://github.com/Horea94/Fruit-Images-Dataset)
+Download the original dataset from the [kaggle-page](https://www.kaggle.com/moltean/fruits) or the [github repo](https://github.com/Horea94/Fruit-Images-Dataset) and unzip it in this repo directory.